anidl/multi-downloader-nx/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Found a Bug?
+That report it here :)
 title: "[BUG] "
 labels: bug
-assignees: ''
+assignees: izu-co

 ---